stdekker/open-data-maps/README.md

 This project uses DDEV to simplify local development.
 DDEV is a tool for creating local PHP development environments.
 You can download it from the [DDEV GitHub releases page](https://github.com/drud/ddev/releases).
 Follow the instructions for your operating system to install it.

+## Atrtribution
+This project is based on an original project by [Benjamin W. Broersma](https://www.broersma.com) and [Bob van Vliet](www.bvvlt.nl).

+## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

+### Data attribution

+The data used in this project is provided by the Dutch government and is available under the [Open Data License](https://www.pdok.nl/nl/over-pdok/open-data/open-data-licenties/open-data-licentie-gemeenten-wijken-buurten-2022).